 I discovered the benefits of adopting a fitness-based lifestyle pretty late in life.
 I hadn’t been into a gym until I reached the age of 50, and for all my life up until that point, I believed that good nutrition was to ensure that I added a Diet Coke to my double Big Mac and large fries meal.
 However, I have rather turned things around since that time.
-Now at the age of 57, I believe I have a story worth telling.
+Now in my sixties, I believe I have a story worth telling.
 I hope my experiences can inspire others who are past the first flush of youth (or, as in my case, well past said flush), and prove that it is worth adopting a lifestyle centred on fitness – starting at any age.

 So, here is that story.
 I have divided my approach to fitness into several phases of my life.
 The ages are all approximate, as I didn’t actually change anything exactly on my birthday, but they are close enough.